lau1944/bunrest/readme.md

 1. ⚡ BLAZING FAST.
 Bun is super fast...

 2. 0️⃣  dependencies, work seamlessly with Bun

 3. 0️⃣  learning curve.
 If you know ExpressJs, you can start a bun server.

-`This project is only experimental, DO NOT use it on production`

 ## Table of Contents